 No matter what anyone else may tell you, all of us have the right to write a trust with the terms and provisions we want enforced and honored.

-Beneficiaries and omitted persons can claim that there is something wrong with the trust, that it’s creator was too old, too sick, too vulnerable to the undue influence of another and/or they were tricked into signing the document.
+Beneficiaries and omitted persons can claim that there is something wrong with the trust, that its creator was too old, too sick, too vulnerable to the undue influence of another and/or they were tricked into signing the document.
 The reasons go on and on.
-Then they look for “legal technicalities” to undue the trust.
+Then they look for “legal technicalities” to undo the trust.
 A forged or suspicious signature, absence of two (2) attending witnesses, handwritten notes on the original document, etc. Many times, the reasons are limited only by his/her imagination.